Scrub squash clean, and carefully pierce all over with a small sharp knife (10 to 15 cuts, about a half inch deep).

 When the timer goes off, quick release the pressure by turning the valve to vent.
 Once the pressure has completely released, carefully remove the lid.

 Remove the squash from the Instant Pot, and put it on a cutting board or platter.
-Allow the squash to cool long enough to handle.
+Allow the squash to cool long enough so that you can handle it comfortably.

 Cut the squash half.
 If you cut it lengthwise from stem to end, you’ll have shorter "spaghetti" strands.
 If you cut it crosswise, you’ll have longer strands.
 Remove seeds.
 Use a fork to separate the squash into strands.
 You can either remove the strands from the shell or leave them in the shell to serve.